 To regard secession as a right is to deny the existence of the European people and the sovereignty of its institutions.
 It is to deny the identities of millions of Europeans, both inside Britain and throughout the continent.

 When nationalists and federalists face each other, the federalists are not the only ones trying to take an identity and a culture away.
 The European identity has every bit as much a right to exist as the nationalist, and the European people have every bit as much a right to defend their identity and sovereignty as the British or the French or the German or the Spanish or the Greek.
 Nationalists don’t have a monopoly on the concept of democracy.

 The differences between the nationalists and federalists go all the way down to bedrock–they go all the way down to who is sovereign and who is entitled to decide the form of the state institutions.
-Nationalists and federalists understand “the people” differently and consequently they understand “democracy” differently.
-This means that there are no institutions which can resolve the disagreement among them which both can recognise as sovereign and legitimate, because there are no institutions which can simultaneously represent a national people and the European people as a whole.
+Nationalists and federalists understand “the people” differently and consequently, they understand “democracy” differently.
+This means that there are no institutions that can resolve the disagreement among them that both can recognize as sovereign and legitimate because there are no institutions that can simultaneously represent a national people and the European people as a whole.